How Does LendingTree Get Paid?

 LendingTree is compensated by companies on this site and this compensation may impact how and where offers appears on this site (such as the order).
 LendingTree does not include all lenders, savings products, or loan options available in the marketplace.

-Instead of being limited to redeeming these points for Southwest flights, you can transfer your points to Chase’s many airline partners, including Southwest, at a higher value.
+The Ink Business Preferred® Credit Card is a better choice for travelers who are looking for flexible rewards.
+Instead of being limited to redeeming points for Southwest flights, you can transfer your points to Chase’s many airline partners, including Southwest, at a higher value.

+The Ink Business Preferred® Credit Card also comes with a valuable rewards rate on several types of business purchases.
 However, it doesn’t offer airline-specific benefits.
-But if you solely fly with with Southwest and want perks like the Southwest Companion pass, then the Southwest® Rapid Rewards® Premier Business Credit Card could be a better fit.
+If you solely fly with Southwest and want perks like the Southwest Companion pass, then the Southwest® Rapid Rewards® Premier Business Credit Card could be a better fit.

 But if you’d prefer more flexibility in where you can use your travel rewards, the Capital One Spark Miles for Business or Ink Business Preferred® Credit Card might be better cards for you.
-With both cards, you can transfer points to many other airlines for a better value.
+With both cards, you can transfer rewards to many other airlines for a better value.

-For Capital One products listed on this page, some of the above benefits are provided by Visa® or Mastercard® and may vary by product.
-See the respective Guide to Benefits for details, as terms and exclusions apply.
+For Capital One products listed on this page, some of the benefits may be provided by Visa® or Mastercard® and may vary by product.
+See the respective Guide to Benefits for details, as terms and exclusions apply